xtharakax/multi-pilot/README.md

 ## 🎯 Using the New Prompt Enhancement Features

 ### Command Palette
+- Copy the text you want to enhance, open the relevant file, or simply select the code/text directly in the currently open editor.
 - Open Command Palette (`Ctrl+Shift+P` / `Cmd+Shift+P`)
 - Run `Multi-Pilot: Enhance Prompt`

-### Enhancement Options
-When you enhance a prompt, you can choose to:
-- **Copy to Clipboard**: Copy the enhanced prompt for use anywhere
-- **Open in New Document**: View the enhanced prompt in a new markdown document

 ## ⚙️ Configuration